All solar panels are not made equally.

 Degradation– a panel’s efficiency loss over time.
 The industry standard is to warranty this percentage up to the installation’s 25 year mark.

-SunPower panels are the best on the market.
+SunPower makes the best solar panels on the market.
 They have the highest efficiency rating (20% – 24.1%), they have the lowest degradation rate in the industry (92% production at year 25), and yield up to 60% more power in their lifetime than conventional panels.
 SunPower is also the only manufacturer that keeps its solar panels the same size as they increase their efficiency (making panel replacements within an array much easier).
 Panels come in All Black models and standard white-rimmed solar cells.
-SunPower has over 30 years of industry leadership.
+SunPower has over 30 years of industry leadership, making them the longest player in the field.

 SunPower panels have a 25 year warranty that covers labor costs for anything except damage caused by Force Majeure.
 They are also the first panels to have Silver Cradle to Cradle Certification (a third party certification that assesses a product’s environmental impact in five different categories).

-LG solar panels are competitively priced, they come in both Black and standard white-rimmed solar cells with an efficiency range of 15.9% to 20.3%, and have a high wattage per square foot ratio.
-LG and Panasonic both use quality materials similar to those of SunPower and therefore tie for 2nd best on the market.
+LG solar panels are competitively priced, they come in both black and standard white-rimmed solar cells with an efficiency range of 15.9% to 20.3%, and have a high wattage per square foot ratio.
+LG and Panasonic both use quality materials and are therefore both in 2nd place for best solar panel manufacturer.
 One of the main drawbacks of LG panels is that they haven’t been on the market very long, so only time will tell if LG stays in the solar industry, though LG is a very diversified company.
 LG panels have a guaranteed production of 87% at year 25.

 LG has a 15-25 year warranty that covers labor costs for repairs or replacements for manufacturer defects (depending on the solar panel models).